 “learning to become ethical gendered and sexual subjects, with an understanding of consent and what it means to respect others in relationships; to respect gender and sexuality diversity that exists in life; having an awareness and understanding of their rights as sexual subjects; to be supported in building confidence and resilience in order to become informed sexual subjects; and fostering children and young people’s health and wellbeing”Kerry Robinson, Introducing the New Sexuality Studies

 A critical component of this heterosexualization involves controlling what sexual knowledge is available to children.
 For example, many parents do not feel it is appropriate to talk about same-sex sexuality or sexual fluidity with children.
 This knowledge is also generally not available to children in school curricula.

-Some adults believe that older children’s access to sexuality education will encourage them to engage in sexual activity prematurely.
-While practices limiting access to sexuality knowledge are done in the name of protecting children and protecting childhood innocence, such regulations actually increase children’s and young people’s vulnerabilities and negatively impact their health and well-being.
-In particular, limiting children’s access to sexuality knowledge can undermine children’s ability to think quickly, critically and in an informed manner, if put in a potentially abusive situation by an older person.
-It also leaves children with little options to find information they want and need.
+The discourse of childhood innocence is often used to regulate and restrict children access to sexual knowledge.
+Access to sexual knowledge is seen as breaching childhood innocence and as developmentally inappropriate and harmful.
+Some adults believe that older children’s access to sexual education will encourage them to engage in sexual activity prematurely.
+While practices limiting access to sexual knowledge are defended in the name of protecting childhood innocence, such regulations may actually increase children’s and young people’s vulnerabilities and negatively impact their health and well-being.
+In particular, limiting children’s access to sexual knowledge can undermine their ability to think quickly, critically and in an informed manner if put in a potentially abusive situation by an older person.
+It also leaves children with few options to find information they want and need.
 Knowledge of bodies and sexuality is important to all children and young people for acquiring a sense of control and responsibility about who they are as sexual subjects across the life span.